cseanburns/geo-titles/manuscript/title-manuscript.md

 titles in an ecology journal [@fox_relationship_2015].

-As mentioned, the use of compound titles
-(titles with colons, hyphens, dashes) has grown in recent decades, especially in some research areas or disciplines.
+As mentioned, the use of compound titles has grown in recent decades, especially in some research areas or disciplines.
 @li_evolution_2019 outline three types of compound titles that capture specific semantic content.